javlonovic/messenger_app/README.md

 For release builds, pass the same `--dart-define` values to your build command.
 Here's what's now in the app:

-Chat list as home screen with unread counters and last message preview Typing indicator (live, auto-clears after 2s)
+Chat list as home screen with unread counters and last message preview<br>
+Typing indicator (live, auto-clears after 2s)
 Online status + last seen timestamps
 Reply to message with preview bar